garikAsplund/garik.codes/src/routes/blog/Space.md

 - Cut costs considerably
 - Made development easier and faster
 - Saved weight and volume
-- Expanded compute by an order of magnitude
+- Increased compute by an order of magnitude

 And it might just make exploring space a little more exciting.